mcnairsa/100-days-of-code/log.md

 Posting this now so that I don't forget or fall asleep before I've done it.
 I will continue after.
 Progressed project: Build a Website Design System [Codecademy] -> Full-Stack Engineer -> Part 1 -> Improved Styling with CSS ...

++Update+
+I used the GitHub cli for the first time to create a repo from the command line on my local machine.
+It's super-easy and imo the obvious way to work.d

 **Thoughts:**
 This project and I have an interesting history.
 Most of the work I've done today has been to make sense of the ideas I've had about it over the months, and probably years.
-In that time I accumulated a bunch of thoughts about principles of design (accessibility, process, lots of stuff that has nothing to do with the project spec) and have a bundh of notes and abandoned index.htmls spread across several directoryies and GH repos.
+In that time I accumulated a bunch of thoughts about principles of design (accessibility, process, lots of stuff that has nothing to do with the project spec) and have a bundle of notes and abandoned index.htmls spread across several directories and GH repos.
 I'm now coming back to earth and landing on a solid intention to get this one done and put to bed.

 **Link to Work:**